Advancement Via Individual Determination

-Advancement Via Individual Determination (AVID) is a non-profit organization that provides professional learning for educators to close opportunity gaps and improve college and career readiness for middle and high school, especially those traditionally underrepresented in higher education.
+Advancement Via Individual Determination (AVID) is a non-profit organization that provides professional learning for educators to close opportunity gaps and improve college and career readiness for elementary, middle and high school students, especially those traditionally underrepresented in higher education.
 AVID's College and Career Readiness System had its start at the secondary level, with elective classes and work in elementary schools and college campuses.

+Since 2022, Thuan Nguyen is the President and Chief Executive Officer (CEO).

 AVID Center

 AVID Center is a course that school districts and college campuses can contract with to provide learning, curriculum, and support services.
 Districts and campuses decide which parts of the AVID College and Career Readiness System will best serve their needs.
 AVID Center has offices in San Diego and Dallas.

 History

-AVID was founded by Mary Catherine Swanson in 1980, at Clairemont High School, in San Diego, US.
+AVID began in 1980 at Clairemont High School in San Diego, US.
+Founded by English teacher Mary Catherine Swanson.
 The first elective class had 32 students.
 AVID now serves more than 2 million students in more than 7,500 schools in 47 US states and 16 countries.
+Swanson’s work received national recognition in 2001 when she was named one of TIME magazine’s “America’s Best Teachers” and received the Harold W. McGraw, Jr. Prize in Education.